Lucy Powell: Early opposition career (2010–2016)

 Powell was selected as Labour's prospective parliamentary candidate for Manchester Withington in April 2007.
-At the 2010 general election, she stood in Manchester Withington, coming second with 40.5% of the vote behind the incumbent Liberal Democrat MP John Leech.
+At the 2010 UK general election, she stood in Manchester Withington, coming second with 40.5% of the vote behind the incumbent Liberal Democrat MP John Leech.
 Powell was elected as MP for Manchester Central at the 2012 Manchester Central by-election, winning the election with 69.1% of the vote and a majority of 9,936 votes.
 Powell first joined the opposition frontbench in October 2013 as Shadow Childcare and Early Years Minister, and entered the Miliband shadow cabinet in November 2014 as Shadow Minister for the Cabinet Office.

-Powell was appointed vice-chair of the 2015 general election campaign by Ed Miliband, in which Labour suffered a net loss of 26 seats, including a net loss of 40 seats in Scotland.
+Powell was appointed vice-chair of the 2015 UK general election campaign by Ed Miliband, in which Labour suffered a net loss of 26 seats, including a net loss of 40 seats in Scotland.
 She was heavily criticised for apparently suggesting that Labour's election pledges were liable to be broken: in talking about the EdStone, she commented: "I don't think anyone is suggesting that the fact that he's carved them into stone means that he is absolutely not going to break them or anything like that."
 She said that she had been quoted out of context.
 She was responsible for Ed Miliband's interview with Russell Brand, described as a PR blunder.
 As a result of these actions coupled to the result, Tanya Gold, writing for The Sunday Times, described her as "discredited".
 In response to the result, Powell stated, "I bear my share of responsibility in this".

 Powell was re-elected as MP for Manchester Central at the 2015 general election with a decreased vote share of 61.3% and an increased majority of 21,639.
 In the subsequent 2015 Labour Party leadership election, she nominated Andy Burnham.
 On 13 September 2015, Powell was appointed as Shadow Education Secretary by Jeremy Corbyn, succeeding Tristram Hunt.
 As Shadow Education Secretary, she argued for bringing free schools and academies under Local Education Authority control.